mgroheu/mgroh.github.io/_pages/teaching.md

 </ul>

 <p>
-I can look to the GERA (German Educational Research Association) for guidelines on professional ethics for professors, and the AMA (American Marketing Association) for the guidelines for professional marketers.
+I can look to the GERA (German Educational Research Association) for <a href="https://www.dgfe.de/en/about-dgfe-gera/code-of-ethics" target="_blank">guidelines on professional ethics for professors</a>, and the AMA (American Marketing Association) for the <a href="https://www.ama.org/codes-of-conduct/" target="_blank">guidelines for professional marketers</a>.

 </p>
 <p>
 According to the GERA professors/researchers should: